sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 -   0 - projection to PC is not allowed.
 Always off and the user cannot enable it.
 -   1 (default) - projection to PC is allowed.
 Enabled only above the lock screen.

+<a href="" id="wirelessdisplay-allowprojectionfrompcoverinfrastructure"></a>**WirelessDisplay/AllowProjectionFromPCOverInfrastructure**
+<p style="margin-left: 20px">Added in Windows 10, version 1703.
+This policy allows you to turn off projection from a PC over infrastructure.

+- 0 - your PC cannot discover or project to other infrastructure devices, although it is possible to discover and project over WiFi Direct.
+- 1 - your PC can discover and project to other devices over infrastructure.

+<a href="" id="wirelessdisplay-allowuserinputfromwirelessdisplayreceiver"></a>**WirelessDisplay/AllowUserInputFromWirelessDisplayReceiver**
+<p style="margin-left: 20px">Added in Windows 10, version 1703.

+<a href="" id="wirelessdisplay-Allowprojectiontopcoverinfrastructure"></a>**WirelessDisplay/AllowProjectionToPCOverInfrastructure**
+<p style="margin-left: 20px">Added in Windows 10, version 1703.
+This policy setting allows you to turn off projection to a PC over infrastructure.

+- 0 - your PC is not discoverable and other devices cannot project to it over infrastructure, although it is possible to project to it over WiFi Direct.
+- 1 - your PC is discoverable and other devices can project to it over infrastructure.

 <a href="" id="wirelessdisplay-requirepinforpairing"></a>**WirelessDisplay/RequirePinForPairing**
 <p style="margin-left: 20px">Added in Windows 10, version 1607.
 Allow or disallow requirement for a PIN for pairing.